Aeh961/Portfolio/README.md

 education.html calls a json file from to get the info styleshee.css styles all documents

-using: html css javascript vue
+using: html css javascript vuejs